The hydrodynamic response of small-scale structure to reionization drives large IGM temperature fluctuations that persist to z = 4: Results

 Figure~\ref{fig:TD_vis} visualizes the effect of pressure smoothing on the IGM density and temperature.
 The left and right halves show slices through the density and temperature at $z = 6$ and $4$ (respectively) for low-res (top row) and high-res (middle row) simulations re-ionized at $z_{\rm re} = 7$.
 The bottom panels show a $(200$ $h^{-1}$kpc$)^2$ zoom-in around an overdensity in the high-res simulation.

 At $z = 6$ ($\Delta t \approx 170$ Myr after ionization), the IGM is responding hydrodynamically to reionization.
 The initially cold, dense filaments are being pressure-smoothed by photo-heating from reionization, driving compression of lower-density gas surrounding them.
 The overlap of these expanding filaments generates an interference pattern in the density field that is conspicuous in the high-res simulations.
 The temperature maps show the resulting complex thermal structure.
-As filaments expand, their interiors are adiabatically cooled from $\approx 20,000-30,000$K to $\approx 5,000-10,000$K. On the other hand, the gas on the edge of the densest filaments is heated by compression and possibly weak shocks up to $\approx 50,000$K~\citep{Chan2023}.\footnote{Through study of the entropy distribution of the gas, we find that most of the evolution immediately after reionization is consistent with adiabatic physics and not shocking, with only a small fraction of the gas showing significant entropy increases that evidence shocking.} This results in filaments having a ``cored'' thermal structure~\citep[as noted by][]{Ocvirk2016}.
+As filaments expand, their interiors are adiabatically cooled from $\approx 20,000-30,000$K to $\approx 5,000-10,000$K. On the other hand, the gas on the edge of the densest filaments is heated by compression and possibly weak shocks up to $\approx 50,000$K~\citep{Chan2023}.\footnote{Through study of the entropy distribution of the gas, we find that most of the evolution immediately after reionization is consistent with adiabatic physics and not shocking, with only a small fraction of the gas showing significant entropy increases that evidence shocking.} This is much larger than the initial post I-front temperature of $\sim 30000$K, and thus cannot be explained by radiative processes alone, which cool the gas at these temperatures.
+This process results in filaments having a ``cored'' thermal structure~\citep[as noted by][]{Ocvirk2016}.
 Finally, in the low-density gas surrounding filaments, milder, but still significant, $T$ fluctuations are driven by the expansion of smaller local overdensities ($\Delta \sim 1-5$).
 As a result, even the low-density IGM displays a complicated thermal structure.
+Note that our ``freezing'' procedure, described in \S\ref{sec:numerical}, guarantees that these effects are due to hydrodynamics and not gradients in the reionization redshift across the box (see also Appendix~\ref{app:nyx} for tests with flash-ionized runs).

 The right panels show the same slice at $z = 4$ ($\Delta t \approx 780$ Myr).
 By this time, the expansion of filaments is nearly complete and the gas has cooled significantly.
 We see a stronger positive correlation between temperature and density than at $z = 6$.
 This is because the processes that set the power law TDR have had enough time to start dominating the thermal structure of the gas.
 However, pressure smoothing effects remain conspicuous in the temperature map.
 Compressed gas at the boundaries of overlapping filaments is hotter than average, and the cored thermal structure of filaments is still visible.
 This suggests that the imprint of pressure smoothing on the IGM thermal structure may persist well past the end of reionization.
 Visual comparison of the top and middle rows shows that these effects, though still visible in the low-res simulation, are significantly under-resolved.
 This is because these simulations lack enough resolution to capture the {\it pre-ionized} sizes of the filaments, and thus miss much of the pressure smoothing caused by reionization.